james-portier/james-portier.github.io/projects/multiStock/multiStock.md

 ### Coarse Selection Method
+This Coarse Selection Method filters stocks based on fundamental data and minimum price criteria.
+It returns a list of the top N stocks based on dollar volume.
 ```python
 def CoarseSelectionFunction(self, coarse):
         # Condition that ensures OnData only runs once "warmup period" has passed